On pristine morphisms: On Pristinity

 \usetikzlibrary{decorations.markings} \tikzset{degil/.style={ decoration={markings, mark= at position 0.5 with { \node[transform shape] (tempnode) {$\backslash$}; } }, postaction={decorate} } } Ind-étale homomorphisms belong to the larger class of \emph{weakly \'etale} homomorphisms.
-Recall that a morphism $f\colon X \to S$ is weakly \'etale if both $f$ and the diagonal $X \to X \times_S X$ are flat.\footnote{Equivalently, a morphism $f$ is weakly \'etale if and only if the local homomorphisms $f^{\#}_x \: \sO_{S,f(x)} \to \sO_{X,x}$ are isomorphisms on strict henselizations \cite[\href{https://stacks.math.columbia.edu/tag/094Z}{Tag 094Z}]{stacks-project}.} The morphism $f$ is called \emph{$\bL$-trivial}, if its cotangent complex $\bL_f$ has trivial homology.
+Recall that a morphism $f\colon X \to S$ is weakly \'etale if both $f$ and the diagonal $X \to X \times_S X$ are flat.
+Equivalently, $f$ is weakly \'etale if and only if the local homomorphisms $f^{\#}_x \: \sO_{S,f(x)} \to \sO_{X,x}$ are isomorphisms on strict henselizations; see \cite[\href{https://stacks.math.columbia.edu/tag/094Z}{Tag 094Z}]{stacks-project}.
+Additionally, a morphism $f$ is called \emph{$\bL$-trivial} if its cotangent complex $\bL_f$ has trivial homology.

 Our next goal is to establish that for a morphism $f\colon X \to S$ of schemes, we have the following strict implications:

 \begin{remark}[Pristinity does not imply weak étaleness] We explain why pristinity does not imply being weakly \'etale.
 Let $(R,\fram,\kay)$ be an $F$-finite strictly henselian noetherian local ring.
 By \autoref{pro.completionpristineFfinite}, we know that its completion $R \to \hat{R}$ is pristine but for it to be weakly \'etale it must be an isomorphism (\cite[\href{https://stacks.math.columbia.edu/tag/094Z}{Tag 094Z}]{stacks-project}).
 For a concrete example, take $R$ to be the (strict-)henselization of $\bF_p[x]$ at $(x)$, which is the subring of $\bF_p\llbracket x \rrbracket$ of algebraic power series and so not complete. \end{remark}